-- reviews and approves policies with regard to credit risk limits and controls. - reviews and approves credit facilities above the executive management's approval limits. - reviews and approves expenses and capital expenditures above the executive management's approval limits. - considers matters of special importance as delegated by the Board.
+- reviews and approves policies with regard to credit risk limits and controls reviews and approves credit facilities above the executive management's approval limits, reviews and approves expenses or capital expenditures above executive managements approval limits. - considers matters of special importance as delegated by the Board.